canopy-project/canopy-node-sim/README.md

 When the engine shuts down, a report prints out that shows the min, max, and average latencies for the number of active drones before deleting the drones and the user from the server.

+Drones spin up in batches.
+You set NUM_DRONES for the drones per batch and NUM_BATCHES for number of batches.
+Set BATCH_DELAY for the time between the start of one batch spin-up and another.

+Simulation.js uses clustering.
+It will look to see how many cores are available on your system, then spin up one instance of engine.js per core.
 # Set Environment Variables
 ```
 export CANOPY_PORT="yourport" [80 for http, 433 for https]